ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/operation-complexity.md

 }
 ```

 In the above example executing the `books` field on the `Query` type might go to the database and fetch the `Book`.
 This means that the cost of the `books` field is probably higher than the cost of the `title` field.
 The cost of the title field might be the impact on the memory and to the transport.
-For `title`, we can do with the default cost.
-But for `books`, we might want to go with a higher cost of `10` since we are getting a list here.
+For `title`, the default cost of `1` os OK.
+But for `books`, we might want to go with a higher cost of `10` since we are getting a list of books from our database.

-Moreover, we have the field `author` on the book, which might go to the database to fetch the `Author` object.
+Moreover, we have the field `author` on the book, which might go to the database as well to fetch the `Author` object.
 Since we are only fetching a single item here, we might want to apply a cost of `5` to this field.

 ```graphql
 type Query {